 1987 – Clemson was ranked No. 10 in both the final Baseball America and Collegiate Baseball polls.
 The Tigers won 54 games, the first time Clemson reached 50 wins.

 May 26-30, 1988 – The Tigers participated in the NCAA Northeast Regional at New Britain, Conn.
 Clemson defeated Fordham 3-2 in game-one in 19 innings.
-It still stands today as the longest game played in school history.
+It still stands today as the second-longest game in school history.
 The Tigers also defeated St. John’s, but lost to Rutgers and Kentucky and were eliminated from the tournament.

 1988 – The Tigers won the ACC regular-season title with an 18-2 record.
 Clemson was ranked No. 15 in the final Baseball America ranking and No. 21 in the final Collegiate Baseball poll.
 Lefthander Mike Milchin was also a member of the United States Olympic team.